-Site inspection were carried out on supply bores GW024667 and GW108378 to confirm their current viability.
+Site inspections and desktop reviews of WaterNSW were undertaken on supply bores GW024667 and GW108378 to confirm their current viability.
 Bore GW024667 was deemed to no longer exist on account its registered location is now located within recent housing development.
-Borehole GW10837 however continues to be in use and will be monitored throughout construction.
+Borehole GW108378 has also been identified to be an unlicensed borehole, rendering the borehole unusable for extracting groundwater.
+It should also be noted, GW108738 was a test bore only, and was not developed further than that.
+On this basis, the bore is concluded to not exist.